 top of page

 Motherhood is so all-consuming that it can be difficult to remember who you were before you became the default parent who is on call 24/7/365.
 If you have a partner, then the 14th February may be the ideal opportunity for you to remind one another that you are more than ‘just’ parents.
 If you are single, it could be the day that you dedicate some quality time to loving yourself.
-Whether it is making time for your husband, your work wife, your best friend or yourself, you deserve time to celebrate love in all of its forms, especially as a nursing mom.
-When we truly love and look after ourselves, our children benefit too - not just by our boosted mood and wellness, but by the example that we set for them.
-So if you had written off Valentine’s Day this year, I urge you to rethink whether or not you can make time to recognize and love yourself and maybe someone else in some small but meaningful way.
-Here are my top ten tips for celebrating Valentine’s Day as a nursing mama:
+Whether it is making time for your husband, your work wife, your best friend or yourself, you deserve time to celebrate love in all of its forms - especially as a nursing mother.

 1) A Daytime Date

 However far along you are in your breastfeeding journey, it may not be an option for you to go on a date in the evening like you used to pre-parenthood.
 Even if you can arrange childcare on Valentine’s night, you may not feel comfortable leaving your little one at home if they are usually nursed to sleep.
-There’s nothing romantic about spending the majority of your date night worrying about whether or not your babe has fallen asleep in your absence.
+There’s nothing romantic about spending the majority of your date night worrying about whether or not your baby has fallen asleep in your absence.
 Instead, why not go on a date during the daytime?
-It will probably be easier to arrange childcare for a brunch or lunch date and it takes away the added stress of worrying over your baby’s bedtime too.
+It will probably be easier to arrange childcare for a brunch or lunch date and it will take away the added stress of worrying over your baby’s bedtime, too.

 2. Upgrade your Underwear